Tailgate to Heaven: Background

 Austin and Lane were initially going to do a different song together, but once Lane heard "Tailgate to Heaven", he wanted to be a part of it and Austin said yes "without hesitation".
 He remarked that he was "humbled" to have Lane on the track.

 Critical reception

 Nanci Dagg of Canadian Beats Media called the song a "beautiful ballad".
 Jenna Weishar of Front Porch Music stated the song had a "rock-country flare", noting Austin's "smooth vocals" and adding that Chris Lane was a "perfect match for the duet" as their voices "elevate each other".
 Will Chernoff of Rhythm Changes said "Tailgate to Heaven" was "more interesting" than Austin's previous radio singles.

 Accolades

 Commercial performance

 "Tailgate to Heaven" reached a peak of number five on the Billboard Canada Country chart, surpassing Austin's previous career high of seven set by "What Do I Know" in 2019.
 It also peaked at number 61 on the Canadian Hot 100, becoming Austin's first career entry on his national all-genre chart and Lane's career highest charting entry there as well.
+The song has been certified Gold by Music Canada.